chrissie-c/ambientdj/README.md

 If you do sucessfully port those files to another device then *please* send me the files so I can include them in future releases.

+You can see the software (an earlier version) in action here: https://www.youtube.com/watch?v=miqxx94gB30

 Chrissie